dsanson/Pandoc.tmbundle/README.markdown

 +   HTML, TeX, LaTeX, and RsT files are converted directly by pandoc.
 Limitations in the conversions are limitations in pandoc.
 All other files are first converted to HTML, then converted from HTML by pandoc.
 +   ODT, DOC, DOCX, RTF, RTFD, WORDML, and webarchive files are first converted to html using apple's textutil command.
 This typically destroys footnotes.
-+   PDF files are first converted to HTML using [pdftohtml](http://pdftohtml.sourceforge.net/), which you'll need to install for yourself.
++   PDF files are first converted to HTML using [pdftohtml](http://pdftohtml.sourceforge.net/), which you'll have to install.

-+   Support for Mellel files is currently broken.
-On an old computer somewhere I have a patched version of Malte Rosenau's [mellel2mmd](http://wwwuser.gwdg.de/~mrosena/).
-It worked from the command line, but since Mellel documents are actually packages, it never worked for dragging and dropping.
-If you want to convert Mellel documents to Pandoc files, download mellel2mmd and then convert the metadata, either by hand or using the "Convert MMD Metadata to Pandoc Metadata" command provided by this bundle.
+For converting Mellel files, try Malte Rosenau's [Mellel2MMD.app](http://wwwuser.gwdg.de/~mrosena/).
+For some reason, the app doesn't support compressed Mellel files.
+To fix this, replace Mellel2MMD.app/Contents/Resources/script with this:

+    #!/bin/bash

+    # You can access your bundled files at the following paths:
+    #
+    # "$1/Contents/Resources/mellel2mmd.xsl"
+    #
+    #

+    new=`echo "$2" | sed s/mellel$/mmd/g`

+    if [ ! -f "$2/main.xml" ]; then
+    	gunzip "$2/main.xml.gz"
+    fi

+    xsltproc -o "$new" "$1/Contents/Resources/mellel2mmd.xsl" "$2/main.xml"

+This bundle provides some tools for converting (some aspects of) the resulting MMD file to Pandoc markdown.

 ## Citations ##